sanjeevkomma/Message_Broker/Kafka/README.md

 * Multiple brokers work together to build a Kafka cluster, which provides load balancing, reliable redundancy and failover
 * Kafka maintains a numerical offset for each record in a partition.
 * Offset is unique id that identifies each record in the partition
+* offset acts as a unique identifier of a record within the partition

 # Features of Kaka
 1. Kafka is a messaging system built for high throughput and fault tolerance